-On November 20, 2014, President Barack Obama announced an expansion of DACA, which among other things, extended the DACA work permit to three (instead of two) years.
+On November 20, 2014, President Obama announced an expansion of DACA, which among other things, extended the DACA work permit to three (instead of two) years.
 Thus, USCIS began to issue three-year DACA work permits after the announcement.
 In total, USCIS approved 108,000 three-year DACA work permits.

 However, on February 16, 2015, Andrew Hanen, a Texas federal court judge, issued a hold on expanded DACA claiming that the actions by the President were unconstitutional.
 While DAPA and expanded DACA await a decision from the Supreme Court, USCIS is recalling three-year work permits that were issued AFTER February 16, 2015 (2,000 out of the 108,000 work permits were issued after February 16, 2015 and these 2,000 are being recalled).